Meet Our Midwives

 We offer collaborative care, group prenatal meetings, and an alternate, mother friendly care schedule with more focus on the postpartum period.
 You can find out more about NOVA WHC midwifery here.

 Brit has been attending births since 2009, and attending births as a student midwife since 2013.
-She graduated in June 2017 and will be licensed to practice in the Commonwealth of Virginia in September.
+She graduated in June 2017 and will is licensed to pracice in the Commonwealth of Virginia, and will be licensed to practice in Maryland later this year.

 Fun Fact about Brit: She has 3 children who were born in a hospital, a freestanding birth center, and at home.
 She is an advocate for evidence based resources for growing families with an emphasis on improving maternal/infant outcomes.

-Ryann Morales has been attending births for five years and has had the privilege to witness over 350 births.
-Ryann attended Birthwise Midwifery School, a MEAC-accredited program for aspiring Certified Professional Midwives.
-She also trained as a doula through DONA and as a childbirth educator through BirthWorks.
+Ryann Morales has been attending births for five and half years and has had the privilege to witness over 350 births.
+Ryann attended Birthwise Midwifery School, a MEAC-accredited program for aspiring Certified Professional Midwives and is currently completely the process of becoming a licensed midwife in the Commonwealth of Virginia and in Maryland.
+Ryann also trained as a doula through DONA and as a childbirth educator through BirthWorks.
 She is a co-leader of the Northern Virginia chapter of ICAN (International Cesarean Awareness Network).
-Ryann expects to be a licensed CPM by the end of 2017.

 Fun Fact About Ryann: She attended her first birth when she was five, and her first Lamaze class even earlier (her mom was a Labor and Delivery nurse).